-- Written notification to the principal 2 weeks prior to the trip. - Teachers must be given at least 1 weeks' notice for school work to be completed during the time away from school. - Any work not completed during the time away from school should be completed within one week after returning to school.
-After one week the work may be counted as late. - If the above process is not followed, and /or the vacation causes the student to exceed the allowable number of absences under the South Carolina code, the student may be placed on notice for attendance issues.
+- · Written notification to the principal 2 weeks prior to the trip. - Teachers must be given at least 1 weeks' notice for school work to be completed during the time away from school. - Any work not completed during the time away from school should be completed within two (2) days after returning to school.
+After two (2) days the work may be counted as late. - If the above process is not followed, and /or the vacation causes the student to exceed the allowable number of absences under the South Carolina code, the student may be placed on notice for attendance issues.